Clarke aims for more 'feelgood factor'

 Clarke has three new faces in his squad, with Hearts defender Craig Halkett, Sunderland forward Ross Stewart and Bologna left-back Aaron Hickey called up.

-Hickey is likely to miss the game with Poland due to illness, while captain Andy Robertson and striker Lyndon Dykes will definitely sit out the match at Hampden, due to Covid and injury respectively.
+Hickey is likely to miss the game with Poland due to illness, while captain Andy Robertson and striker Lyndon Dykes will definitely sit out the match at Hampden, because of Covid and injury respectively.

-"First and foremost I tell them (the new players) they're in the squad because they've impressed me so they don't need to run around like crazy on the training pitch trying to impress me even more," explained Clarke.
+"First and foremost I tell them [the new players] they're in the squad because they've impressed me so they don't need to run around like crazy on the training pitch trying to impress me even more," explained Clarke.
 "They have to fit in and feel part of the group, that's a big thing.

 "We've spent the last three years trying to build that feeling round the camp.
 We want the lads to come knowing they're going to have good facilities, good training, good preparation for the matches and also a feelgood factor about mingling with each other.
 We want to keep that going.